-DEEP'S FALL STOCKINGS HAVE BEGUN! - SEE PAGE 2.
+DEEP'S FALL STOCKINGS HAVE BEEN POSTPONED - SEE PAGE 2.

-Providers of some of the information in this report included Candlewood Bait & Tackle, Captain Morgan's Bait & Tackle, JT's Fly Shop, The Fish Connection, Yankee Outdoors, CTFisherman.com, and a number of bass fishing clubs & organizations.
+Providers of some of the information in this report included Candlewood Bait & Tackle, JT's Fly Shop, The Fish Connection, Yankee Outdoors, CTFisherman.com, and a number of bass fishing clubs & organizations.